hasura/graphql-engine/docs/graphql/manual/deployment/graphql-engine-flags/reference.rst

 Command flags
 ^^^^^^^^^^^^^

-For ``serve`` sub-command these are the flags and ENV variables available:
+For the ``serve`` sub-command these are the available flags and ENV variables:

 .. list-table::
    :header-rows: 1